 29/3/1968 Acquired by the Ben Line Steamers of Leith and renamed "BENKITLAN".

 3/9/1972 Arrived at Kaohsiung for breaking up by Chin Tai Steel Enterprise Co.
 Ltd.

 Benkitlan was my first ship.
-As a newly qualified Radio Officer I had to spend my first year with a Senior Radio Officer to gain experience in the real world of marine radio.
+As a newly qualified Radio Officer I had to spend at least my first six-

 Joined in London King George the 5th Graving Dock on 27th August 1970 as Second Radio Officer to Jack Hearne.